am1t/sn-digital-garden/notes/highlights/articles/Today Got as Frustrating as the Working Days Can Get.md

 ---
 title: Today Got as Frustrating as the Working Days Can Get
 ---
-# Today Got as Frustrating as the Working Days Can Get, Shaking My Confidence in My Capabilities to the Core.
-As I Signed Off for the Day, I Was Left Numb.
+# Today Got as Frustrating as the Working Days Can Get

 ![rw-book-cover](https://cdn.writeas.net/img/w-sq-light.png)